Andy Statman: Life and career

 In 1983, he performed on the Antilles Records release Swingrass '83.

 He has participated in a yearly klezmer concert series with Itzhak Perlman and other klezmer superstars.

 In 2007, he was a Grammy Awards nominee in the Best Country Instrumental Performance category for his version of Bill Monroe's "Rawhide" on Shefa CD East Flatbush Blues.

 In 2008, Statman appeared as a guest on the Bela Fleck and the Flecktones holiday album Jingle All the Way, playing both clarinet and mandolin.
 The album won Best Pop Instrumental Album at the 51st Annual Grammy Awards.
 He joined the group in concert on December 10 at the University at Buffalo, Center for the Arts, and December 16 at Philadelphia's Kimmel Center.

 Old Brooklyn, a multi-artist recording project, was released in October 2011 on Shefa Records.
 This double CD features the American roots, R&B, Chassidic and other sides of his music, performed with his trio, Jim Whitney on bass and Larry Eagle on drums and percussion, along with fiddler Byron Berline and guitarist Jon Sholle.
 Guest artists include Ricky Skaggs, Béla Fleck, Paul Shaffer, Bruce Molsky, Art Baron, Marty Rifkin, Bob Jones, Lew Soloff, Kristen Muller and John Goodman.
 His next album was Superstring Theory, released in November 2013, which hosts fiddler Michael Cleveland and guitarist Tim O'Brien.

 On June 19, 2012, the National Endowment for the Arts announced that Statman would be awarded a National Heritage Fellowship, the nation's highest honor in the folk and traditional arts.
 He performed with other recipients of this fellowship in Washington, DC, on October 4, 2012.

 In recent years Statman has played an Aleyas F-5 and a Will Kimble F-5 mandolin, after having played an early 1920s Gibson A2Z for more than 35 years.
 He plays several Albert-system clarinets.

 Personal information

-Statman is married to the former Barbara Soloway, an artist and teacher.
+Statman is married to the former Barbara Soloway, an artist, teacher and ceramicist.
 They have 4 children and 19 grandchildren.